ltskinner/machine-learning/books/representation_learning_NLP/README.md

     - combining kgs and text - several works noted, go back and review
     - https://ojs.aaai.org/index.php/AAAI/article/view/11927
   "Lots of information inother modalities.
 How to obtain knowledge from these carriers is a problem worth of further consideration by researchers."
+- ch 10 - tokenizers
+  - are the current gen tokenizers sememe-grounded?
+  - can we use some GLINER framing to augment selection of sememe senses?
+  - the inverse dictionary stuff is pretty neat. may be worthwhile to implement as practice
+  - sememes appear to be the future